Manchester: Music

-Bands that have emerged from the Manchester music scene include Van der Graaf Generator, Oasis, the Smiths, Joy Division and its successor group New Order, Buzzcocks, the Stone Roses, the Fall, the Durutti Column, 10cc, Godley & Creme, the Verve, Elbow, Doves, the Charlatans, M People, the 1975, Simply Red, Blossoms, Take That, Dutch Uncles, Everything Everything, the Courteeners, Pale Waves, and the Outfield.
-Manchester was credited as the main driving force behind British indie music of the 1980s led by the Smiths, later including the Stone Roses, Happy Mondays, Inspiral Carpets, and James.
-The later groups came from what became known as the "Madchester" scene that also centred on The Haçienda nightclub developed by the founder of Factory Records, Tony Wilson.
-Although from southern England, the Chemical Brothers subsequently formed in Manchester.
-Former Smiths frontman Morrissey, whose lyrics often refer to Manchester, later found international success as a solo artist.
-Previously, notable Manchester acts of the 1960s include the Hollies, Herman's Hermits, and Davy Jones of the Monkees, and the earlier Bee Gees, who grew up in Chorlton.
-Prominent rap artists from Manchester include Bugzy Malone, Aitch, and Meekz.
+Manchester acts of the 1960s include the Hollies, Herman's Hermits, and Davy Jones of the Monkees, and the earlier Bee Gees, who grew up in Chorlton.
+In the 1980s, Manchester was credited as the driving force behind British indie music led by the Smiths, later including the Stone Roses, Happy Mondays, and James.
+The later groups came from the Madchester scene that centred on the Haçienda nightclub developed by the founder of Factory Records, Tony Wilson.
+The former Smiths frontman Morrissey, whose lyrics often refer to Manchester, later found international success as a solo artist.
+Oasis formed in Manchester in 1991.
+Rap artists from Manchester include Bugzy Malone, Aitch, and Meekz.

 Brass band music, a tradition in the north of England, is important to Manchester's musical heritage; some of the UK's leading bands, such as the CWS Manchester Band and the Fairey Band, are from Manchester and surrounding areas, and the Whit Friday brass-band contest takes place annually in the neighbouring areas of Saddleworth and Tameside.